Quantum algorithms for equational reasoning: Results

-\emph{Word problem.} In Panel~a), we illustrate the solution of the word problem via fidelity measurements between orbit states.
+In Figure~\ref{fig:tn_word_and_count} Panel~A), we illustrate the solution of the word problem via fidelity measurements between orbit states.
 Pairs of words that belong to the same equivalence class correspond to orbit states with high fidelity, whereas disconnected word pairs exhibit low fidelity.
 These results demonstrate that our algorithm correctly solves the word problem.
 Greedy strategies based on explicit graph exploration, such as breadth-first search, require exponential time and cannot reach comparable system sizes.
-In contrast, the Knuth–Bendix completion algorithm solves the word problem in polynomial time and remains faster within the system sizes explored here (see Appendix~\ref{app:bk}).
+In contrast, the Knuth-Bendix completion algorithm solves the word problem in polynomial time and remains faster within the system sizes explored here (see Supplementary Text).
 However, a definitive performance comparison would require extending the analysis to larger system sizes and a broader range of rewriting systems.